-Zach Crusse is in his second season as the Director of Team Operations for Columbus Crew SC in 2017 after joining the club in January of 2016.
+Zach Crusse is in his third season as the Director of Team Operations for Columbus Crew SC in 2018 after joining the club in January of 2016.
 During his first year in MLS in 2016, he was honored with the MLS Team Administrator of the Year Award presented by Sportscorp Travel.

 He came to the Black & Gold after working for U.S. Soccer as its National Teams Coordinator for six years.
 In his current role, he oversees all of the team’s preseason training camps, team travel and scheduling.
 He also works closely with the technical staff and players in the day-to-day operation of the team.

 With U.S. Soccer, he worked across all levels, including the Under-15s, U-18s and U-20s.
 With the U-20s, he worked two cycles, including the 2013 FIFA U-20 World Cup in Turkey and the 2015 FIFA U-20 World Cup in New Zealand.
 He also most recently worked with the U.S. Soccer Olympic Team at the 2015 CONCACAF Men's Olympic Qualifying Championship.

 Born and raised in Worthington, Ohio, Crusse graduated from Ohio University with a bachelor’s degree in Sports Management and Business.
 Following graduation, he worked as an Assistant Director of Marketing in the Bobcats’ athletic department.